 A testing center has been established and is maintained to fulfill various assessment and enrollment needs of students.
-The Test of Adult Basic Education (TABE) offered is a general academic achievement test administered to determine a student's educational grade level.
+The Test of Adult Basic Education (TABE)/Wonderlic Basic Skills Test (WBST) offered, are general academic achievement tests administered to determine a student's educational grade level.
 A photo I.D. is required for all testing.